The Fine Print

 FACEBOOK GROUP POLICIES

 By participating in any Facebook groups ran by the Hollywood Winners Circle LLC, including but not limited to “The Winner’s Inner Circle”, you are agreeing to abide by the rules of the group.
 The rules of the group will be posted in the ‘about’ section of the Facebook group and it is your responsibility to make yourself aware of these rules.
 If you violate these rules, upon first violation you will be muted for 3 days.
 Further violations may be met with permanent muting or being removed from the group.
 We have the right to remove you from the group at any time.
 Being removed from the group or muted is not a valid reason for requesting a refund as it was your decision to break the rules.
 If you are a monthly member of one of our Facebook groups and you are removed or permanently muted, your recurring charge will be canceled but previous charges will not be refunded.
 If your access to the group is through a free bonus to one of our courses, you will still have access to your course even if you are muted or removed.
+If you are on a payment plan and do not make a payment on time for the course, you will be temporarily removed from the Winner’s Inner Circle.
+The days you are removed for non-payment will still count toward your six months free.
+As soon as you make your payment you will be able to rejoin the group.

 You will pay all fees specified in Order Forms.
 Except as otherwise specified herein or in an Order Form, (i) fees are based on Services and Content subscriptions purchased and not actual usage, (ii) payment obligations are non- cancelable and fees paid are non-refundable, and (iii) quantities purchased cannot be decreased during the relevant subscription term.